Mazhar Mahmood Qurashi: Academic career

 He has been associated with University of Islamabad (now Quaid-i-Azam University) since its establishment.
 In the past, he has served as the chairman of the physics department at the Quaid-i-Azam University.
 He has also served as a research scientist at the Institute of Physics and published numerous papers in physics.
 In July 1988, Qureshi founded the first new Crystallographic Society of Pakistan in which he also served as its new president.
-Prof. Qurashi authored over one hundred and ninety research papers on various topics such as physics, physical chemistry and Scientometrics, of which more than thirty were published in British, Canadian and International Journals.
-He has published 14 Monographs in areas of physics, scientific and technological research in Pakistan as well as on History and Philosophy of Science.
-From the period of 1988 to 1992, he has served as the administrator of a research project on "Science and Technology in The Muslim Ummah", the research project that was financed and coordinated by Pakistan Academy of Sciences.
-He has also worked at the Ministry of Defence of Pakistan as a chief research scientist where he carried out his research in physics.
-He has been engaged in the research in physics with emphasis on study of atomic and moleculary arrangements in alloys and minerals.

 Prof. Qurashi is a former member of the Pakistan Council of Scientific and Industrial Research, Technological and Research Committee on Cotton as well as being a member of Pakistan team at the Defence Exercise UNISON in 1965.
 In 1981, dr. Qureshi was listed in the Biography in Who's Who in the World, Biography in Men of Achievement (1982), Who's Who of Intellectuals (1983), and 5,000 Personalities of the World, 1985.
-He joined the Pakistan Atomic Energy Commission in 2006.
-In 2007, the President of Pakistan conferred dr. Mazhar Mehmood the President’s Medal for Technology for his work on corrosion-resistant nano-crystalline alloys.